-- metal legs legs must be smooth and sealed to prevent the entry of pests and be approximately 100mm high to aid cleaning, - castors or wheels -must be capable of supporting and moving the fully loaded equipment - brackets -can support various types of equipment and must be constructed with suitable impervious and strong material, e.g. stainless steel or galvanised piping.
-Hollow brackets must have sealed ends and be securely fixed to the wall or on an approved frame, - plinths.
+- metal legs must be smooth and sealed to prevent the entry of pests and be approximately 100mm high to aid cleaning - castors or wheels must be capable of supporting and moving the fully loaded equipment - brackets can support various types of equipment and must be constructed with suitable impervious and strong material eg. stainless steel or galvanised piping.
+Hollow brackets must have sealed ends and be securely fixed to the wall or on an approved frame - plinths see page four.